-It can be difficult to tell mothers that their self-regulation and self-soothing ability is a key part, quite possibly THE key, of reducing the tears of sleep learning.
+It can be difficult to tell mothers and fathers that their self-regulation and self-soothing ability is a key part, quite possibly THE key, of reducing the tears of sleep learning.
 This request can inspire guilt and defensiveness.
-My parents, ALL of my parents, are already trying so hard.
-I admit, it sounds crazy to invite a mother who is holding a crying baby to dig down deep in her body and find a calm and grounded center of herself.
+My clients, ALL of my parents, are already trying so hard.
+I admit, it sounds crazy to invite a parent holding a crying baby to dig down deep in the body and find a calm and grounded center of the self.
 However, it is an important request because our dysregulation can lead to more upsetting tears in our children.

 It is not our fault, but it is our responsibility!

 We don’t have to do this perfectly.
-It does take practice and fortunately we have about 18-years to rehearse this scene in the faces of our dysregulated, crying, desirous, upset children.
-But the truth remains, to do the 3 S’s we must be present.
-And to be truly present we must be self-regulated.
+It does take practice, and fortunately, we have about 18-years to rehearse this scene in the faces of our dysregulated, crying, desirous, upset children.
+But the truth remains, we must be present to do the 3 S’s.
+And to be truly present, we must be self-regulated.

 This video captures decades of Dan’s research and writings.
 I urge you to watch the entire talk.

-At the time mark of 48:00 an audience member asks an important question.
-We learn that 35 – 40% of us are NOT truly present.
-I teach parents the value of becoming an “accurate mirror” for the child.
-We are responsible for reflecting the child’s emotional experience and being a safe container for them to process their emotional world.
+At the time mark of 48:00, an audience member asks an important question.
+We learn that 35 – 40% of us are NOT really present.
+I teach parents the value of becoming an “accurate mirror” for their children.
+We are responsible for reflecting the child’s emotional experience back to the child accurately and becoming a safe container for them to process their emotional world.

-Dan refers to this lack of presence in a parent as he describes the parent who is trying to see inside of the child but distorts what she sees.
-This is what I call an inaccurate mirror because it is a distorted view of the child’s experience.
-It has too much of the parent mixed in and the child can be left unseen and unfelt.
+Dan refers to this lack of presence in a parent as he describes the parent trying to see inside the child but distorting what she sees.
+This is an inaccurate mirror because it is a distorted view of the child’s experience.
+It has too much of the parent mixed in, and the child can be left unseen and unfelt.
 The mother is too busy being captured by her own experience to be present for the child.
-He uses an example that I hear each and every day on the phone working with mothers who are so diligently and consciously focusing on their child’s needs.
-Good love, good sleep, good nutrition and good play are our general points of focus in support calls.
+He uses an example that I hear daily on the phone working with mothers who diligently and consciously focus on their child’s needs.

-In his example the mother is feeding her hungry child.
+In his example, the mother is feeding her hungry child.
 She is trying desperately to “See Inside” of her little one.
-However, the mother becomes consumed with her own anxieties of; I am not competent and I can’t feed her well.
+However, the mother becomes consumed with her own anxieties of; I am incompetent and can’t feed her well.
 What is wrong with me?
 The mother is worried that the child is not getting enough.
-In this example the mother becomes preoccupied with her own terror and the child is just hungry.
-The mother freaks out and the mother’s own stuff spills out onto the child.
-There is no easy way to say this but the fact remains, our infants/toddlers are tuning forks to our inner world.
-When our child attunes to a parent’s inner world of terror or anxiety the child feels terrified and anxious.
+In this example, the mother becomes preoccupied with her own terror, and meanwhile, the child is just hungry.
+The mother freaks out, and the mother’s own stuff spills out onto the child.
+Our children are tuning forks to our inner world.
+When our child attunes to a parent’s inner world of terror or anxiety, the child feels terrified and anxious.

-This same example can be easily applied in sleep learning.
-The child is learning a new way of doing sleep.
-The child is just tired and frustrated because he hasn’t learned how to fall on his own yet.
-But the mother, who is desperately trying to offer support, becomes freaked out that her child is experiencing abandonment, neglect and trauma and loses her ability to be an accurate, soothing and supportive container of the child’s struggles.
-Her narrative spills out onto the child and the parent and child get into a dysregulated loop.
-Most often what we are seeing is an overtired dysregulated child.
+This same example can be easily applied to sleep learning.
+The child is learning a new way of sleeping.
+The child is tired and frustrated because he hasn’t learned how to fall on his own.
+But the mother, desperately trying to offer support, becomes freaked out that her child is experiencing abandonment, neglect, and trauma and loses her ability to be an accurate, soothing, and supportive container of the child’s struggles.
+Her narrative spills out onto the child, and the parent and child get into a dysregulated loop.
+Most often, what we see is an overtired, dysregulated child.
 But our unresolved narrative says, OH SHIT!
 My child is in massive distress and anxiety.
 He thinks I am abandoning him.
 What if I am traumatizing him?
-I’ve read how important healthy attachment is, I can’t mess this up!
-When the parent is swept away in that narrative we are captured by our own insecurity.
-And yes, our child is in turn feeling insecure.
+I’ve read how important healthy attachment is; I can’t mess this up!
+If a parent gets swept away in that narrative, the parent is captured by her/his own insecurity.
+And yes, the child is in turn feeling insecure.
 Like health and safety, it is our responsibility to hold the secure container for the child, no matter how the child reacts to what is happening.
-Their happiness and contentedness isn’t the only indication we are getting this right as parents.
-It is also important that children get to experience all of their feelings, even the unfavorable ones, and come back into equilibrium and wholeness.
+Their happiness and contentedness aren’t the only indications we are getting this right as parents.
+Children must also experience all of their feelings, even the unfavorable ones, and return to equilibrium and wholeness.